Entanglement and correlations between local observables in de Sitter spacetime: Partner systems and entanglement distribution

 The results obtained so far may appear to be in tension.
 On the one hand, we have shown in Sec.~\ref{sec:vNEntropy} that increasing $H$ enhances the von Neumann entropy of localized modes.
 Since the entropy of a mode quantifies its entanglement with the rest of the field degrees of freedom, a larger $H$ implies that the field theory as a whole contains more entanglement.
 On the other hand, we have found in the last section that increasing $H$ reduces the entanglement between pairs of localized modes.

 In this section, we argue that these two results are compatible with each other.
 Even more, we argue that the former is in fact a direct consequence of the latter.

 The apparent contradiction is resolved by analyzing how correlations and entanglement are spatially distributed in the Bunch--Davies vacuum.
 In particular, we show that the notion of a \emph{partner mode} \cite{hotta2015partner,Trevison_2019,hackl_minimal_2019,partnerformula} provides a convenient framework to characterize the spatial structure of entanglement in quantum field theory in the cosmological patch of de Sitter spacetime.
+Partner modes were previously discussed in de Sitter spacetime in \cite{Nambu_2023} for a subset of special modes belonging to the family introduced in a Remark on page \pageref{remark_IR}.
+Here, we discuss universal aspects of partner modes in the cosmological patch of de Sitter spacetime.

 Consider a single-mode subsystem $A$ compactly supported, and assume that the field is prepared in a Gaussian state, either pure or mixed.
 Because $A$ is compactly supported, its reduced state $\hat \rho^{\text{red}}_A$ is mixed.
 This in turn implies that $A$ is entangled with the rest of the system.
 Interestingly, there exists a unique single-mode $A_p$, different from and independent of $A$, that encodes all entanglement with $A$.
 In particular, when the state of the field is pure---e.g the Bunch-Davies vacuum---$A_p$ ``purifies'' $A$, in the sense that the reduced state of the two-mode system $(A, A_p)$ is pure---and the von Neumann entropy of $A$ quantifies the entanglement between $A$ and $A_p$.